CORS / Preflight

 );

 allowedOrigins— exact origin strings.
-Use['*']for wildcard.
-Wildcard withallowCredentials: trueechoes the request origin back instead of*(browsers reject*with credentials).allowedMethods/allowedHeaders/exposedHeaders— emitted asAccess-Control-Allow-Methods,Access-Control-Allow-Headers,Access-Control-Expose-Headers.
+Use['*']for wildcard without credentials.
+Since 1.0.0, constructingCorsPolicywith['*']andallowCredentials: truethrowsInvalidArgumentException: reflecting an arbitrary origin back together withAccess-Control-Allow-Credentials: truewould defeat the same-origin policy for authenticated endpoints.
+List explicit origins when credentials are enabled.allowedMethods/allowedHeaders/exposedHeaders— emitted asAccess-Control-Allow-Methods,Access-Control-Allow-Headers,Access-Control-Expose-Headers.
 The defaults already include the headers and response markers used by other better-route middleware.allowCredentials— emitsAccess-Control-Allow-Credentials: true.
 Required when the browser sends cookies orAuthorizationwith credentials.maxAgeSeconds— preflight cache duration.

 CorsMiddleware constructor